Position: Director of Recruiting

-Lucas McKay enters his ninth season with the men’s basketball program in 2018-19, his fifth as director of operations.
-McKay assumed the promotion in 2014 after serving as Clemson’s video coordinator for four seasons.
+Lucas McKay returns for his 10th season with the men’s basketball program in 2021-22, his second overall as director of recruiting.
+McKay spent the previous two seasons as an assistant coach at UMKC.
+Prior to that, McKay spent the 2018-19 season as director of recruiting and four seasons as director of operations.
+McKay assumed that promotion in 2014 after serving as Clemson’s video coordinator for four seasons.

 In four seasons as director of operations, McKay has helped the Tigers to a 45 ACC regular season wins, including a school record 11 in 2017-18.